L3ad Solutions

 Takeaway

-Worth trying: Set up a free heatmap tool like Hotjar or Microsoft Clarity on your highest-traffic page.
-Watch 20-30 sessions and note where scrolls stop and clicks cluster.
-Compare that to where you thought people should be looking.
+Set up a free heatmap tool like Hotjar or Microsoft Clarity on your highest-traffic page.
+Watch 20 to 30 sessions and note where scrolls stop and clicks cluster.
+Compare that to where you assumed people were looking.
+The gap is your redesign list.

 website heatmaps what they show you about your visitors